In her studio practice Tonia employs time-based media including photography, video and audio recording. She offers about her practice:

 She received a BA in Art and Art History from the University of Toronto and Sheridan College and an MFA from the University of Windsor.
 She has exhibited across Canada and has been the recipient of Canada Council, Ontario Arts Council and Nova Scotia arts grants.

-For more information check out: toniadirisio.com
+For more information please visit: toniadirisio.com